MileHacker Logo

 Ferry Services to Travemünde

-Lübeck's seaside district, Travemünde, serves as an important ferry port.
+Lübeck's seaside district, Travemünde, serves as a significant ferry port.
 It is positioned at the mouth of the Trave River.
 Direct ferry transport links are available from Travemünde to several Baltic Sea destinations.

 Major Ferry Operators & Routes

-• Finnlines: Provides assistance to Helsinki (Finland) and Malmö (Sweden).
+• Finnlines: Provides service to Helsinki (Finland) and Malmö (Sweden).

 • TT-Line: Offers connections to Trelleborg (Sweden) and Klaipėda (Lithuania).